ionides/531w24/syllabus.md

 ### The use of generative artificial intelligence (GenAI)

 + GenAI is a source.
 You are welcome to use it, but its role shoule be credited.
 Also, note that current GenAI can write poorly in some situations.
-You should be careful to error-check any material written using GenAI.
+You should be careful to edit and error-check any material written using GenAI.
+You take full responsibility for work submitted under your name.

 ----